How to Become a Detective in the UK

 How do detectives solve crimes?

 In order to begin working as a detective, one must first properly investigate the crime scene.
-He or she took pictures from every angle possible, covering the entire location for future reference.
+They took pictures from every angle possible, covering the entire location for future reference.

 Visiting the crime site allows the investigator to collect evidence such as fingerprints, weapons, criminals’ leftovers, and other items that could be relevant in a future investigation.